Change of formate

 Vitamin D contributes to the maintenance of normal teeth.

-Vitamin D is a fat-soluble vitamin essential for the metabolism of calcium that is involved in various cellular functions and helps in case of several illnesses.
+Vitamin D is a fat-soluble vitamin essential for the metabolism of calcium that is involved in various cellular functions.

 Vitamin D plays an essential role in the normal function of the immune system1.
 Vitamin D deficiency can cause recurrent winter colds, which in turn weaken our defences.